Skip to main content

 • An audit_id field that uniquely identifies a given audit run.
 This allows indexing of historical audits

-• An event_type field with a value of violation_audited to make it easy to programatically identify audit violations
+• An event_type field with a value of violation_audited to make it easy to programmatically identify audit violations

 Limitations of getting violations from audit logs: